Free Mortgage Assessment. Hurry Up!!!

 You will also avoid the foreign owner stamp duty surcharge.

-Lenders will also favour you more if you’ve been in a long term relationship with an Australian citizen or permanent resident because they see you as a lower risk because your ties to Australia will be stronger.
+Lenders will also favour you more if you’ve been in a long-term relationship with an Australian citizen or permanent resident because they see you as a lower risk, as your ties to Australia will be stronger.
 Being a lower risk means that you may qualify with more lenders and pay a lower interest rate, which could save you thousands of dollars.
 You’ll also be eligible to borrow up to 95% of the home’s value.

 What’s the next step?

 We are specialised mortgage brokers and can assist you with buying property if you’re on a temporary resident visa.
-We have relationships with banks and other non-bank lenders so we will negotiate the best deal with you before you find the property of your dreams.
-When you’re on a temporary visa you are eligible for the same loans as other borrowers, so you can apply for variable rate home loans, fixed rate home loans, loans with offset accounts and package home loans.
-You can contact Nice Homes Loans Mortgage Broker for your home loan on 0731142281 or docs@niceloans.com.au
+We have relationships with banks and other non-bank lenders, so we will negotiate the best deal with you before you find the property of your dreams.
+When you’re on a temporary visa, you are eligible for the same loans as other borrowers, so you can apply for variable rate home loans, fixed rate home loans, loans with offset accounts and package home loans.
+You can contact Nice Homes Loans Mortgage Broker to book an exclusive appointment with our brokers!

 Picture of Suman Nepal